guydavis/machinaris/.github/CONTRIBUTING.md

 #### Do

+* Do fork the project and work off the `integration` branch.
 * Do use pep8 style guidelines
 * Do comment your code where necessary
 * Do submit only a single example/feature per pull-request